3Cement/trainingAdder/README.md

 # trainingAdder - Python

-The program that automatically logging into Endomondo website.
+The script that automatically logging into Endomondo website.
 Then find the latest training on the hard drive and add that to the Endomondo profile
+This script need your email and password to Endomondo, be sure to change it before you will start using this script.
+This script works only on windows.

+# Changes

+This script needs a few fixes that will be added in the near future.

 ## Getting Started